roehill/Three.js-boilerplate/README.md

 # Three.js-boilerplate
 Simple Three.js boilerplate made with Vite, initialized with Scene, Light, Camera and simple Geometry with auto rotate.

-# Three.js-boilerplate

-This repository includes a basic Three.js boilerplate made with Vite.

 ## Installation

 Use the package manager [npm] to install all neccessary packages.